RentMagic/vue-select/README.md

 > **Everything you wish the HTML `<select>` element could do, wrapped up into a lightweight, zero
 > dependency, extensible Vue component.**

+**This package is a modified version of vue-select updated to Vue 3 in its most basic form with minor changes we needed for our project.**

-Vue Select is a feature rich select/dropdown/typeahead component.
+Vue Select is a feature-rich select/dropdown/typeahead component.
 It provides a default template that fits most use cases for a filterable select dropdown.
 The component is designed to be as lightweight as possible, while maintaining high standards for accessibility, developer experience, and customization.